jamiephan/HeroesOfTheStorm_TryMode2.0/docs/index.md

 - Replacing in-game single player maps (Tutorial maps, Try Mode):
   - The in game single player maps was loaded from CASC (Blizzard's game file storage) storage: `mods/heroes.stormmod/base.stormmaps/maps/heroes/singleplayermaps/(10)trymemode.stormmap`.
 However due to how StarCraft II's engine works, the game will attempt to priorities loading from `Heroes of the Storm Installation/maps` folder before CASC, therefore, this modified map can be "side-loaded" into the game without modifying the CASC storage (which is against the EULA).
 - Run a `.stormmap` file directly:
-  - The game allows to run a `.stormmap` file, which is a modified version of `.sc2map` from StarCraft 2 and it is paclaged in a [MPQ format](http://www.zezula.net/en/mpq/main.html).
+  - The game allows to run a `.stormmap` file, which is a modified version of `.sc2map` from StarCraft 2 and it is packaged in a [MPQ format](http://www.zezula.net/en/mpq/main.html).
 Simply just run the map with `"HeroesSwitcher_x64.exe <path>"`, where path is the *absolute* path to the `.stormmap` file.
 Note that unlike usual command line applications where relative path is relative to your working directory, Heroes treats relative path as it is from CASC.
 So the "relative" path of the `<Path>` argument is relative to `mods/heroes.stormmod/base.stormmaps/maps` (CASC) or `Heroes of the Storm Installation/maps`(File System).

 > Note that both methods allow loading the map which are either a file, folder, or a symbolic link of both, as long as the name is ending in `.stormmap`.